Skip to main content

 5. How to record your income in Accountable:

 Generally, platforms like Uber automatically generate documents in your name.
-These documents are not sufficient for your tax return but can help you prepare your VAT and personal income tax.
+These documents are not sufficient for your tax return but can help you prepare your VAT and personal income tax declarations.

 You can then import these documents directly into Accountable and follow the instructions below.
 We will then take care of preparing your returns based on your entries.